nummacway/gb300/README.md

 ### Game Boy Color

-On the SF2000, there were more files than were accessible by the default menu.
-These normally inaccessible files were removed from the GB300 completely:
+On the SF2000 and GB300 v2, there are more files than were accessible by the default menu.
+These normally inaccessible files were removed from the GB300 v1 completely:
+* `3-D Ultra Pinball Thrillride.zgb`
 * `Honkaku Taisen Shogi - Ayumu.zgb`
 * `Konami GB Collection Vol.1.zgb`
 * `Konami GB Collection Vol.2.zgb`